 GRP Pipe Failures

 Fig. 6 shows a typical failed GRP pipe.

 - In order to have reliable flange sealing, generally, steel ring elastomer gaskets are used.

-- Gasket material should match with pressure, temperature, chemical resistance requirements
+- Gasket material should match with pressure, temperature, and chemical resistance requirements

-- PTFE-envelope type gaskets should be avoided for large size and high pressure.
+- PTFE-envelope-type gaskets should be avoided for large sizes and high pressure.

 - Refer to Fig. 7 which clearly shows the GRP-Metallic interface in a piping system.

 Refer to Fig. 8 to Fig. 10 for typical GRP piping supports.

 - Standard CS support may not match GRP as pipe’s Outer Diameter may be different.